 ‘You all right there boy?’
 Grandpa asked.
 He dropped the child’s hand and offered his own to the council worker.

-‘Jus’ stunned is all,’ the worker muttered as he accepted a hand to his feet.
+‘Jus’ stunned is all,’ the worker replied as he accepted a hand to his feet.
 ‘Thanks.’

 Harvey shook his head and moved towards the wall, hand outstretched and eyes glassy.
 The painted man winked.
 Harvey blinked and glanced back at the others, but grandpa stared at him with the same impatient expression.

-‘It doesn’t have feelings, kid,’ the council worker laughed as he turned to the boy’s grandpa.
+‘It doesn’t have feelings, kid,’ the council worker said with a laugh as he turned to the boy’s grandpa.
 ‘Got your hands full with this one.’

 ‘Don’ I know it?’
-Grandpa grumbled.
+Grandpa replied.
 He hobbled towards the boy, and a weathered hand reached out to ruffle Harvey’s hair.

 ‘You told me we’re never supposed to kill!’
 Harvey protested.
 He turned wide eyes, which shone like the river struck by early morning sunlight, on his grandpa.
 ‘It’s the law.’

-‘The law only applies to the living, kid,’ Grandpa replied with a sigh.
+‘The law only applies to the living, kid,’ Grandpa said with a sigh.
 ‘You’ve been to court with me, you know how these things work.’